realworldocaml/book/en/lists-and-patterns.md

 `1` to flag whether the first operand is smaller than, equal to, or greater than the second, respectively.

-You might wonder how you could build function like these yourself if OCaml didn't come with them built-in.
+You might wonder how you could build functions like these yourself if OCaml didn't come with them built-in.
 It turns out that you _can't_ build these functions on your own.
 OCaml's polymorphic comparison functions are actually built-in to the runtime to a low level.
 These